OpenID Connect 1.0

 The Pushed Authorization Requests endpoint is discussed in depth in RFC9126 as well as in the OAuth 2.0 Pushed Authorization Requests documentation.

-Essentially it’s a special endpoint that takes the same parameters as the Authorization endpoint (including Proof Key Code Exchange) with a few caveats:
+Essentially it’s a special endpoint that takes the same parameters as the Authorization Endpoint (including Proof Key Code Exchange) with a few caveats:

-1. The same Client Authentication mechanism required by the Token endpoint MUST be used.
+1. The same Client Authentication mechanism required by the Token Endpoint MUST be used.

 2. The request MUST use the HTTP POST method.